Event Management and Meetings, Incentives, Conventions, and Exhibits (MICE), Undergraduate Certificate

 |Highest Mathematics Required||MAT 114|

 The Event Management Certificate prepares students for careers in event-planning departments of hotels, convention facilities, exhibition facilities, country clubs, and resorts.
-Students gain background and experiences in planning, budgeting, and implementing conferences, meetings, and other special events in the public and private sectors.
+Students gain background and experience in planning, budgeting, and implementing conferences, meetings, and other special events in the public and private sectors.
 Coursework provides students with professional preparation focusing on the concepts and principles involved in catering events; meetings, events, and convention management; interior design for event spaces; special events management; budgets and finance; site selection; contracts, vendors, and negotiations; marketing and promotions; food production; and meeting technology.

 At the completion of the certificate, students will be able to demonstrate event-planning skills via an on-site, hands-on internship; interpret and evaluate effective space planning solutions for a variety of event venues; formulate and manage an event budget; and explain the process of planning, selecting, and scheduling activities, organizing volunteers and staff, and marketing and promoting a variety of events.